shellscape/jsx-email/docs/components/tailwind.md

 ## Tailwind Plugins

 The `Tailwind` component isn't compatible with [Tailwind Plugins](https://tailwindcss.com/docs/plugins) out of the box.
-This is a side-effect of using [`twind`](https://twind.style/) for our Tailwind processor.
-However, `twind` does support the concept of [Presets](https://twind.style/presets) which act and behave like Tailwind Plugins.
+This is a side-effect of using [`twind`](https://twind.dev/) for our Tailwind processor.
+However, `twind` does have a set of commonly-used equivalent [`twind` plugins](https://twind.dev/handbook/extended-functionality.html#utilities).
 While not ideal, complex rulesets and plugins are an unlikely need for formatting emails.

 Should you find yourself in need of a Tailwind Plugin for an email template, please stop by our [Discord Channel](https://discord.gg/FywZN57mTg) and we'll be happy to help you.